-Welcome to maths subject knowledge: proportional reasoning
+Welcome to maths subject knowledge: proportion, ratio and scaling

 Welcome to Proportional Reasoning, a maths subject knowledge course from the National STEM Learning Centre.
 This course is designed for non-specialist teachers, teaching assistants, parents and other educators who wish to improve their subject knowledge.

 In this course, Paula Kelly, secondary mathematics teacher, and Michael Anderson, mathematics specialist at the National STEM Learning Centre, guide you through the mathematical topic of proportional reasoning.

 Proportionality pervades many areas of mathematics and is widely used in other subjects such as science and technology.
 The ability to master the skill of proportional reasoning is key to understanding many areas of mathematics.

 Proportion reasoning, sometimes referred to as multiplicative reason, is the ability to scale up and scale down by multiplying by a common ratio.
 This skill is important in topics such as enlarging shapes, fractions, percentages and ratios.

 The aim of this course is to provide some clear approaches to developing your proportional reasoning skills which can be applied in a range of different contexts.